badrap/bar-of-progress/README.md

 const progress = new ProgressBar();
 ```

-Show the progress bar and begin animating it by calling the `.start()` method:
+Show the progress bar and begin animating it by calling the `.start()` method.

 ```js
 progress.start();
 ```

+> **Note**
+> By default the progress bar does not appear immediately when `.start()` is called.
+Instead there is a 80 millisecond grace period, allowing very quickly completed tasks to avoid showing the progress bar.
+You can modify this (and other) behavior, see [Customization](#customization).

 End the progress bar animation by calling the `.finish()` method: